batsatt/helidon-build-tools/starter-proposal/starter-proposal.md

 Some steps will activate a `Try It` button once enough choices have been made to do so.
 Some steps will support further customization, and on those a `Customize It` button will activate.
 Some steps will activate both.

-When a base application has supported features, steps associated with these are activated.
+When a base application supports features, steps associated with these are activated.
 At each step, the user will have both the `Try It` and `Customize It` buttons enabled to either stop or go on to the next feature.

 Some features require selection of a single implementation among the available choices, some may require one or more related